1. basic issues

 B. to 1.2 ("...existing method in German companies,...")

-B.1 As addition to the mentioned regulation (from the co‑determination law from 1976): One of the persons elected by the employees to the SB is proposed by the executives: on a candidates list, which has only 2 candidates.
-And these executives each have 2 votes for this candidates list.
+B.1 As addition to the mentioned regulation (from the co‑determination law from 1976): One of the persons elected by the employees to the SB is proposed by the senior executives: via an electoral list of only 2 people.
+And these senior executives each have 2 votes in the making of this list.

 B.2 A special case is the "Montan"-co‑determination.
-This co‑determination is valid for mining companies and for companies that produce iron and steel, that have more than 1000 employees.
+This co‑determination is valid for companies that produce iron and steel, that have more than 1000 employees.
 It has the following regulation:

 In the supervisory board shareholders and employees have the same amount of votes, additionally both groups together elect a "neutral" person.